swhiteford/ReadMe_NewGame/README.md

-ROCK PAPER SCISSORS/ROAD CROSSING GAME
+STORY/ROCK PAPER SCISSORS/ROAD CROSSING GAME

 In this project I will be creating a new game using HTML, CSS and Javascript.